 These sound effects are usually reserved for intentional blinking, the blinking that indicates confusion or incomprehension.
+Often, Eyelash Fluttering of the more cartoony kind is combined with a xylophone tinkling sound.
 Frequent, involuntary blinking (like the kind you're doing right now) is left silent, because it would be very distracting otherwise.
-Unless, of course, said involuntary blinking is a twitch
+Unless, of course, said involuntary blinking is a twitch.

 - In Jeff Smith's Bone, the sound of Fone Bone rubbing his eyes is written out as "squinky squinky".